raul-izquierdo/roster/README.md

 ## Groups File Format

-Usually, a teacher does not teach all the groups in a course.
-To filter the output to only include students belonging to the teacher’s groups, create a groups file.
-Only students in these groups will be included in the output.

-> If all the groups are taught by the same teacher, just add all the groups to this file.
+This file contains the groups taught by the teacher.
+If all the groups are taught by the same teacher, just add all the groups to this file.

 The groups file is a simple text file with one group per line.
 The group names must match those in the students file.